 We couldn’t be more pleased and honored to share a fantastic recent article in the Philadelphia Tribune celebrating Dr. Emily Pollard, who the Tribune cited as, “one of the region’s leading plastic surgeons”.
 The article, entitled, “Local surgeon celebrates 25 years in practice”, describes how, “In September, Dr. Emily Pollard celebrated her 25th year in practice.
-She specializes in cosmetic and reconstructive surgery which includes body contouring, facial rejuvenation, and breast surgery.”
+She specializes in cosmetic surgery which includes body contouring, facial rejuvenation, and breast surgery.”

 Going on to note that, “Dr. Emily Pollard is a board certified plastic surgeon”, the article describes in magnificent detail how Dr. Pollard, “was drawn to plastic surgery while doing her rotations in medical school.
 She says she liked the problem-solving that was involved and seeing the end product.”

 It really is this commitment to problem-solving on behalf of her patients that characterizes Dr. Pollard’s career of service to her community.
 But leave it to Dr. Pollard to be extremely thankful and appreciative to everyone who has supported her in fulfilling that mission: “’I am certainly grateful to all of my patients, the staff that I have and my family for supporting me during this time,” Pollard said as she reflected on her years practicing medicine.”